-8.2.1 Recommendation ITU-T G.651 "Characteristics of a $50/125~\mu m$ multimode graded index optical fibre cable"
+8.2.1 Former Recommendation ITU-T G.651 "Characteristics of a 50/125 μm multimode graded index optical fibre cable" (deleted in 2008)

-Recommendation ITU-T G.651, originally published in 1984, covers the geometrical and transmissive properties of multimode fibres having a 50 μm nominal core diameter and a 125 μm nominal cladding diameter.
-Test methods and the meanings of the terms used are in the text.

-Recommendation ITU-T G.651, which has not been significantly changed from the original, was developed during the infancy of optical fibre solutions for public switched networks.
+Former Recommendation ITU-T G.651, originally published in 1984, covered the geometrical and transmission properties of multimode fibres having a 50 $\mu$ m nominal core diameter and a 125 $\mu$ m nominal cladding diameter.
+This Recommendation was developed during the infancy of optical fibre solutions for public switched networks.
 At that time (pre-1984), these fibres were considered as the only practical solution for transmission distances in the 10's of kilometres and bit rates of up to 40 Mbit/s.
 Single-mode G.652 fibres, which became available shortly after the publication of Recommendation ITU-T G.651, have almost completely replaced multimode fibres in public switched networks.

-Today, multimode fibres continue to be widely used in premises cabling applications such as Ethernet in lengths of from 300 to 2000 m, depending on bit rate.
-With a change in the applications, the multimode fibre definitions, requirements and measurements evolved away from the original of Recommendation ITU-T G.651 in some ways and were maintained or improved in others.
+Today, multimode fibres continue to be widely used in datacom applications like premises and data centers cabling supporting Ethernet and fibre channel systems standards over maximum distances ranging from 100 m up to 2000 m, depending on bit rate.
+With a change in the applications, the multimode fibre definitions, requirements and measurements evolved away from the original Recommendation ITU-T G.651 and were maintained or improved in others.
+For this reason Recommendation ITU-T G.651 was agreed to be deleted at the February 2008 meeting of Study Group 15.

-The transmission characteristics from Recommendation ITU-T G.651 have also been moved to the modern equivalent ITU-T Recommendation, Recommendation ITU-T G.651.1 (see clause 8.2.2).
+The transmission characteristics from Recommendation ITU-T G.651 have been upgraded to the current more modern multimode optical fibre Recommendation ITU-T G.651.1 (see clause 8.2.2).
 A complete documentation for the modern requirements is in IEC 60793-2-10.
+It was agreed in 2008 to summarize the main parts of the former Recommendation ITU-T G.651 in a new appendix to Recommendation ITU-T G.651.1.